xonixx/xonixx.github.io/bytebeat_gawk.md

 This gives a clue to a possible solution.
 We need to convert a GAWK number (`decimal`) into some other (positive) `decimal` representation that will "play role" of (signed) `int`, eligible for GAWK binary functions.
 We will also need the reverse conversion to convert "`int`-like" `decimal`-s back to "ordinary" `decimal`-s.

 This is exactly [how I coded it](https://github.com/xonixx/bytebeat-gawk/blob/main/bitint.awk) (functions `toint` and `fromint`) according to the Two's complement algorithm mentioned above.

-TODO: gawk should use the same approach as JS
+Luckily GAWK provides the `compl()` function, needed for bitwise complement, making the solution possible.

+Overall, I would prefer if GAWK used the approach taken by JavaScript.

+> JavaScript stores numbers as 64 bits floating point numbers, but all bitwise operations are performed on 32 bits binary numbers.
+Before a bitwise operation is performed, JavaScript converts numbers to 32 bits signed integers.
+After the bitwise operation is performed, the result is converted back to 64 bits JavaScript numbers.

+***

 - TODO gawk bitwise functions + the problem with them
   - https://lists.gnu.org/archive/html/bug-gawk/2023-03/msg00005.html